l-heemann/dndwiki/Ability Score Change/Ability Score Change.md

 <details>
   <summary>What do "Skills" mean
   </summary>
   Skills are very similar to saving throws.
-They are used to determine your characters ability to perform an action or avoid an effect.
+They are most often used to determine your characters ability to perform an action.

   Your DM might ask you to roll an Investigation check, in order to see how much information you are able to find in the books of an old library.